 The Art Of Self Defense (2019), Jesse Eisenberg, Bleeker Street

-It was the humour in the trailer for writer / director Riley Stearns’s comedy / drama The Art Of Self Defensethat first had my attention.
-Then came my desire to see Jesse Eisenberg’s character Casey’s interest in self defense actually pay off.
+It was the humour in the trailer for writer/director Riley Stearns’s comedy/drama, The Art of Self-Defense, that first had my attention.
+Then came my desire to see Jesse Eisenberg’s character Casey’s interest in self-defence actually pay off.

-I liked the general outline of Stearn’s story but similarly to Yorgos Lanthimos’s The Lobster (2015), things took a dark turn I wasn’t fully expecting and I found myself wanting to go back to the more humorous phase, even though said phase was mixed in with uncomfortably vulnerable scenes.
+I liked the general outline of Stearn’s story, but similarly to Yorgos Lanthimos’s The Lobster (2015), things took a dark turn I wasn’t fully expecting, and I found myself wanting to go back to the more humorous phase, even though said phase was mixed with uncomfortably vulnerable scenes.

 There are two or more moments in Stearns’s film that had me questioning the believability of certain goings on.
-Also, towards the end, the editing had me feeling as though specific scenes had been skipped which unfortunately made the whole experience feel a tad rushed.
+Also, towards the end, the editing had me feeling as though specific scenes had been skipped, which unfortunately made the whole experience feel rushed.

 Everyone performed well but my favourite is Nivola’s turn as sensei, because he’s the source of much of the little humour there is, plus his quiet confidence and general air of mystery also proved quite arresting.

-Generally speaking, I really can’t say that I enjoyed The Art Of Self Defense more than it annoyed me and / or made me uncomfortable.
-Should you find yourself particularly curious though, especially if you liked The Lobster in its entirety, perhaps give The Art Of Self Defense a chance.
+Generally speaking, I really can’t say that I enjoyed The Art of Self Defense more than it annoyed and or made me uncomfortable.
+Should you find yourself particularly curious, especially if you liked The Lobster (2015) in its entirety, perhaps give The Art of Self Defense a chance.

 ‘What fresh nightmare is this?‘